arielf/weight-loss/README.md

 In the past, I tried several times to change my diet.
 After reading one of Atkins' books, I realized and accepted the fact that carbs are a major factor in gaining weight.
 But that realization alone, has not led to success.

 My will power, apparently, was not enough.
-I had too much love of pizza, etc.  I would reduce my carb consumption and lose a few pounds (never more than about 5 pounds) and then break-down go back to eating excess carbs, and gain all these pounds back, and then some.
+I had too much love of pizza, etc.  I would reduce my carb consumption and lose a few pounds (typically ~5 pounds) and then break-down go back to eating excess carbs, and gain all these pounds back, and then some.
+My longest diet stretch lasted a few months.

 It was obvious that something was missing in my method.
 I just had to find it.
 Obviously, I could increase my physical activity: say start training for a mini-marathon, but that's not what I felt comfortable with.